-If you’re a whiskey cocktail lover, you’ve likely ordered a smoked cocktail out at an establishment, but there are easy ways to smoke cocktails at home.
+If you’re a cocktail lover, you’ve likely ordered a smoked old fashioned or other smoked drink out at an establishment, but there are easy ways to make a smoky drink at home.
 Some require nothing more than what you already have, while other techniques require some special tools to get that lovely smoked aroma into your cocktails.

 (Post may contain affiliate links.)